brownman/LIBRARY/README.md

 $ print ok                              #pass parameter: 'ok' to function: print()
 ```

-- Example: for enabling the command: $translate_sh ru dog
+- Example: for enabling the shell-command: $translate_sh ru dog
 ```
 $ cat /tmp/target | grep translate      #if you are curious where translate.sh is
 $ finder translate sh                   #if you are curious where translate.sh is